zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 if you have some experience with traditional DevOps, is that it takes a methodical approach to ML testing.
-I've seen too many tools trying to blindly apply traditional software development practices to the ML domain and completely ignoring the fact that ML is fundamentally different.
-Deepchecks is on the complete opposite end of the spectrum.
+I've seen too many tools trying to blindly apply traditional software development practices to the ML domain and completely ignore the fact that ML is fundamentally different.
+Deepchecks is on the completely opposite end of the spectrum.
 It takes a step back and looks at the problem from a fresh perspective.
-Rather than trying to fit a square peg into a round hole, it is re-defining both the peg and the hole to fit the real problem.
+Rather than trying to fit a square peg into a round hole, it redefines both the peg and the hole to fit the real problem.

 But don't take my word for it, go check out some of the amazing [Deepchecks blog posts](https://deepchecks.com/blog/) to get a glimpse into the thought process that goes into the project.